karmab/kcli/doc/index.rst

 the are several flags you’ll want to pass depending on your use case

 -  ``-v /var/run/libvirt:/var/run/libvirt -v /var/lib/libvirt/images:/var/lib/libvirt/images``
-   if running against a local hypervisor
+   if running against a local client/host
 -  ``~/.kcli:/root/.kcli`` to use your kcli configuration (also profiles and repositories) stored locally
 -  ``-v ~/.ssh:/root/.ssh`` to share your ssh keys.
-Alternatively store your public and private key in the ~/.kcli directory
+Alternatively, you can store your public and private key in the ~/.kcli directory
 -  ``--security-opt label:disable`` if running with selinux
 -  ``-v $PWD:/workdir`` to access plans below your current directory
 -  ``-v $HOME:/root`` to share your entire home directory, useful if you